+Within six months of graduating 85% of our students are in work or further study, earning an average salary of £20,000 per year*.
 Our graduates are working in the top PR consultancies such as Hill & Knowlton, Weber Shandwick, Freud, Ketchum and Grayling; as well as in other major organisations such as the Department of Health, Coca-Cola and Manchester United.
 Many others have set up their own PR consultancies.

 Among the roles you can take on are: